-This course takes a survey approach to the classification, morphology, identification, physiology of microorganisms.
+This course takes a survey approach to the classification, morphology, identification, and physiology of microorganisms.
 The major emphasis is on the clinical problems associated with infection nosocomially contracted.
-Some emphasis is also placed on the practical problems and techniques of cleaning, sterilization, and utilization contaminated equipment and clothing.
+Some emphasis is also placed on the practical problems and techniques of 180 and utilization of the cleaning, sterilization, contaminated equipment and clothing.